Bruce Hall (Australian National University): Demolition battle

-In March 2016, The Canberra Times reported that the "Australian National University denies it has plans to demolish the university's oldest undergraduate residential college Bruce Hall as it moves to redevelop the 55-year-old complex to expand the university's student accommodation", but noted fears among alumni that the decision had already been made.
+In March 2016, the Canberra Times reported that the "Australian National University denies it has plans to demolish the university's oldest undergraduate residential college Bruce Hall as it moves to redevelop the 55-year-old complex to expand the university's student accommodation", but noted fears among alumni that the decision had already been made.
 The college then stood as a 240-bed catered on-campus residence.
 A 2012 site inventory of the ANU Acton Campus in 2012 had noted that the original Bruce Hall met the criteria for Commonwealth Heritage.

 Alumni mobilised to oppose the ANU's plans.
 Journalist Karen Hardy, a former resident, wrote of the ANU's proposals in the Fairfax Press: "It's not about being an '800-bed facility', Bruce Hall isn't a hospital, or a prison, or a hotel.
 It's about giving kids a home, and a heart, and a place they can return to 30 years down the track and realise just how much those two things are intertwined.
 We can't let them knock it down."
-Historian Bill Gammage, a former resident, told the ABC that if demolition was even being considered that would be "alarming" because the hall "self evidently has so many advantages in terms of tradition and student comfort and so on".
+Historian Bill Gammage, a former resident, told the ABC that even considering demolition would be "alarming" because the hall "self evidently has so many advantages in terms of tradition and student comfort and so on".
 In June 2016, Andrew Hargrave, a former president of the college, also made the case for preservation in the Fairfax press:

-The ANU confirmed its plans to demolish the iconic college and replace it with two new higher-density accommodation buildings in September 2016.
-The ANU had secured funds for replacing Bruce Hall from philanthropist former residents Graham and Louise Tuckwell and funds from the new high-density residences would be channeled to the Tuckwell Scholarship Program.
+The ANU confirmed its plans to demolish the iconic college and replace it with two higher-density accommodation buildings in September 2016.
+The ANU had secured funds for replacing Bruce Hall from philanthropist former residents Graham and Louise Tuckwell, and funds from the new high-density residences would be channeled to the Tuckwell Scholarship Program.